ilhaan/kubeCDN/README.md

 # kubeCDN
 A self-hosted content delivery network based on Kubernetes.
 Easily setup Kubernetes clusters in multiple AWS regions and deploy resilient and reliable services to a global user base within minutes.

 This project was developed by [Ilhaan Rasheed](https://www.ilhaan.com) during his tenure as a DevOps Engineering Fellow at [Insight](https://www.insightdevops.com/).
-The capbilities of this project have been demonstrated using video streaming as an example.
+The capabilities of this project have been demonstrated using video streaming as an example.
 Ilhaan's presentation slides with a short demo is available [here](https://www.ilhaan.com/slides).

 ----